jdc-cunningham/pi-zero-hq-cam/camera/software/README.md

 The menu is made by stacking layers... in general there is a base sprite (that has most icons in it) then the text/active menu square drawn around an icon is layered on top.

 <img src="../../readme-images/menu-early-design-test-code.JPG"/>

+### Development notes

+As of this time I have not found a way to mount/develop against the Pi.
+I also have not mocked the features eg. OLED, etc... to run on say a Windows computer.

+I am using SFTP to edit files on the pi and then run the code via ssh session